aryanjassal/chroma/README.md

 - Separate backup to validity check in utils
 - Make free-standing `darken`, etc. methods for colors
 - Unify exit codes (like 64 for incorrect usage, 1 for other errors, etc.)
+- Split lua types into another file
+- Make lua state into all caps matching lua expectation

 ## Credits